Join Dan, Jesse, Chef Bagels, Jeff, and Micheal as they watch the worst of True Crime cinema - so you don't have to!

 This is such a fun show and if you’re into true crime & movies that are so bad theyre good you should definitely check it out

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to True Crime Movie Club and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for True Crime Movie Club.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to True Crime Movie Club and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for True Crime Movie Club from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for True Crime Movie Club from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.